ranguli/cheats/README.md

 git checkout mybranch && git pull && git clean -f -d # Optionally checkout a clean version of the branch
 ```

-Add a submodule to your repository
+- Add a submodule to your repository (in future, clone this repo with `--recursive`).

-- After doing this you'll always want to clone your repository recursively using ``` git clone -r``` in order to
-clone your submodules as well.
 ```
 git submodule add https://github.com/chaconinc/DbConnector git submodule init git submodule update
 ```

-- Syncing submodules if you forgot to clone recursively (by using `--recursive`).
+- Syncing submodules if you forgot to clone using `--recursive`.
 You can setup the submodules without recloning
 ```
 git submodule init
 git submodule update